Food Distribution Program on Indian Reservations

 Length and Time Phasing of Assistance

 Administrative funding for ITOs/SAs is provided each new federal fiscal year and has a period of availability at the ITO/SA level across two federal fiscal years before expiring.
-Food donations for household distribution are continuous.
+USDA Foods are available for ITOs and SAs to order for distribution, as needed.
 Method of awarding/releasing assistance: Letter.

 Who do I contact about this opportunity?